Save Millions With Marketability Testing

 Let’s look at Hypercasual genre as an example.
 It works well because they can decrease the CPI to incredibly low levels.
 However, the monetization model relies on users watching and engaging with advertising.
 Getting the balance between a very low CPI while maximising the Advertising spend is where the profit is.

-Concept testing test store page specs
+Concept testing test store page specs are as followed:

 App icon